-Our research question was "Is there evidence that Americans in the Founding Era could have used the word emolument to describe revenue derived from ownership of a hotel?"
+Our research question was "Is there evidence that Americans in the Founding Era could have used the word "emolument" to describe revenue derived from ownership of a hotel?"
 The research findings discussed above do provide evidence that Founding Era Americans could have used emolument to describe revenue derived from ownership of a hotel.
 Using the word in such a way would have been consistent with what has been shown to be the broad meaning and wide usage of emolument.
-Indeed, research into the COFEA database revealed actual examples where emolument was specifically used to refer to revenue from ownership interest in a business.72 https://founders.archives.gov/documents/Hamilton/01-09-02-0114 [https://perma.cc/7562-QJWL].
+Indeed, research into the COFEA database revealed actual examples where emolument was specifically used to refer to revenue from ownership interest in a business.

 Our research was not directed at predicting every way that emolument in the Constitution could be applied.
-Unlike some others who have written about the Founding Era meaning of emolument, we have not attempted to catalog usages into different distinct senses.73
+Unlike some others who have written about the Founding Era meaning of emolument, we have not attempted to catalogue usages into different distinct senses.58